 - Support for cultural diversity

 The Southern State Foundation’s primary role is to enhance our community’s quality of life by investing in initiatives that Southern State Community College has deemed to have the greatest impact and growth opportunities for the people of our community.
-Those initiatives should embrace the Strategic Vision of the college to be a First-Choice College.
+Those initiatives should embrace the Strategic Plan of the college to be a First-Choice College.
 Among the elements contributing to this vision include the following:

 - 1. Be your best investment